rasmusab/officialcocktails/officialcocktails.com/content/cocktails/horse_s_neck.md

 ![](/cocktail-images/horse_s_neck.jpeg)

-## Directions for how to make a Horse's neck
+## Directions for how to make the Horse's neck

 1. Prepare a highball glass and fill it with ice cubes.
 2. Pour 4 cL (1 part) of Brandy into the glass.